Umuzi-org/tech-department/content/projects/tdd/string-calculator/_index.md

 ```
 add("")
-//should return 0
+// should return 0

 add("1")
-//should return 1
+// should return 1

 add("1,1")
-//should return 2
+// should return 2

 ```
 *Note: The output that the function returns should be an integer and not a string.*